-A FEW years ago I found myself in an ABC Radio National studio discussing misattributed paternity – those traumatic and sometimes humiliating cases where a child’s biological father is not who he or she thinks he is.
-I had been invited onto the program, Australia Talks Back, because I was researching the social implications of new technologies for testing blood and DNA, which were making it possible to uncover mistaken paternity.
+A few years ago I found myself in an ABC Radio National studio discussing misattributed paternity – those traumatic and sometimes humiliating cases where a child’s biological father is not who he or she thinks he is.
+I had been invited onto the program, Australia Talks Back, because I was researching the social implications of new DNA-based technologies that were making it possible to uncover mistaken paternity.
 Most of my research had involved interviews with the entrepreneurs who had established the emerging paternity testing industry in Australia and the United States.

 Almost immediately an irate listener called to ask where on earth the program obtained its “experts.”
 He referred confidently to a British study which showed that misattributed paternity affects more than 30 per cent of the population.
 By this reckoning, more than three-in-ten people are mistaken about the identity of their father.
 Later in the program an interviewee from a fathers’ rights group reiterated the claim that misattributed paternity is widespread in Australia.